Apply for a certificate of a birth, death, marriage or civil partnership

 Standard: £11 per copy certificate

-- collection in person or dispatch by second class post after 7 days
+- collection in person or dispatch after seven days

 - postage costs outside of UK - £2